-When the board is connected to a computer and powered on, the green status LED will be lit, the MPLAB® X IDE will auto-detect which boards are connected.
-The Kit Window in MPLAB® X IDE will present relevant information like data sheets and board documentation.
+When the board is connected to a computer and powered on, the green status LED will be lit, and both MPLAB® X IDE and Microchip Studio will auto-detect which boards are connected.
+The Kit Window in MPLAB® X IDE and Microchip Studio will present relevant information like data sheets and board documentation.